The project Migrant Narratives in the Asylum Process:

 - Is an independent project, not related to the Swedish Migration Agency.

-We would like to be in contact with Russian-speaking asylum seekers who want to participate in the research project.
-We would also like to be in contact with interpreters, assigned counsel and private individuals who support Russian-speaking asylum seekers You can find more information in this Call for Participants
+We would like to be in contact with asylum seekers speaking Russian, Arabic or Turkic languages (i.e. Turkish or Uzbek) who want to participate in the research project.
+We would also like to be in contact with interpreters, assigned counsel and private individuals who support asylum seekers.
+You can find more information in this Call for Participants